The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 They're the winners of life's lottery.

-I I don't know if I find it.
+I don't know if I find it.

-If it why would the AP put that out?
+Why would the AP put that out?

-Why in the what is the point they just trying to fuss frustrate us?
+Are they just trying to frustrate us?

 I mean, it's a poll, and that will count against their accuracy.

-Nobody's gonna remember it, I guess.
+Nobody's going to remember it, I guess.

-Here's Justin, Lexington, Kentucky.
+Here's Justin Lexington, Kentucky.

-Welcome to the EIB network, hi.
+Welcome to the EIB Network.

 Okay, great.